apify/crawlee/README.md

 ### Usage on the Apify cloud platform

 You can also develop your web scraping project in an online code editor directly on the Apify cloud.
-You'll need to have Apify Account.
+You'll need to have an Apify account.
 Go to [Actors](https://my.apify.com/actors)
-page in the app, click <i>Create new</i> and then go to
+page in the app, click <i>Create new</i> and then go to the
-<i>Source</i> tab and start writing your code or paste there one of the code examples below.
+<i>Source</i> tab and start writing your code or paste one of the code examples below.

 For more information, view the [Apify actors quick start guide](https://www.apify.com/docs/actor#quick-start).

 ## What is the "actor"?

-When you deploy your script to [Apify cloud platform](https://www.apify.com/), it becomes an actor.
+When you deploy your script to the [Apify cloud platform](https://www.apify.com/), it becomes an actor.
-Actor is a serverless microservice that accepts an input and produces an output.
+An actor is a serverless microservice that accepts an input and produces an output.
 It can run for a few seconds, hours or even infinitely.
 An actor can perform anything from a simple action such as filling out a web form or sending an email, to complex operations such as crawling an entire website and removing duplicates from a large dataset.

-To run an actor, you need to have an [Apify Account](https://my.apify.com/).
+To run an actor, you need to have an [Apify account](https://my.apify.com/).
 The actor execution is charged towards your account and the cost depends on the amount of memory allocated for the run and its duration.
-The actors can be shared in the [Apify Library](https://www.apify.com/library?&type=acts) so that other people can use them.
+Actors can be shared in the [Apify Library](https://www.apify.com/library?&type=acts) so that other people can use them.
 Note that if you share your actor in the library, you're not charged when other people use it - its use is charged towards their account.